hasithalakmal/lazy/README.md

 8. Powerful environment and global variable defining
 9. Enable/disable/override assertion executions within the hierarchical approach
 10. Comprehensive result analysis
+11. Execute any sub tree of the lazy tree.
+In other words, you can execute test suite, test scenario, test cases, api call independently
+12. Test case grouping and group execution

 # Hierarchical approach
 This is a main feature that Lazy framework has facilitated.
 We can create a Lazy suite and we can add multiple test suites to the lazy suite.
 Then